 Service Loans are available each academic year.
 This loan will cover resident tuition for all courses for which resident tuition is charged.
 Other non-repayable aid that covers resident tuition will be subtracted from the resident tuition and the Georgia National Guard award will cover the remaining resident tuition owed.
 Payment of all fees, special course fees, student activity and facility fees, assessment fees and others are the responsibility of the student.
-The maximum a student can receive per semester for 2007-2008 is $2,248 and per quarter is $1,434.
-The interest rate is 8%.

 The student must be:

 - A legal resident of Georgia and in good military standing in the Georgia National Guard.

 - Enrolled at least half-time in college seeking an undergraduate degree.